Materiality for the Ricoh Group

 画像:12 つくる責任 つかう責任

-Ensure efficient use of resources throughout the entire value chain and achieve 60% or less of virgin material usage rate (vii) Virgin material usage rate 80% or less 78.9%
+Use resources efficiently across the value chain and reduce the virgin material consumption rate to 60% or less (vii) Virgin material usage rate 80% or less 78.9%

 *1 The percentage of customers who evaluated us as a digital services company